steveroe317/humidity-monitor/README.md

 * Connect the Raspberry Pi pin 18 (GPIO24) to the DHT22 AM2302 "out" terminal
 * Connect the Raspberry Pi pin 17 (3.3V) to the DHT22 AM2302 "+" terminal

 Clone the humidity monitor repository and set up a virtual environment.
+The firestore-admin install is required even if firestore will not be used.

 ```
 git clone https://github.com/steveroe317/humidity-monitor.git